AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * length of the match

-  For example, when searching file names, it's more likely that typing 'foo' was intended to match 'foo.ads' than 'the_long_foo.ads'.
+  For example, when searching file names, it is more likely that typing 'foo' was intended to match 'foo.ads' than 'the_long_foo.ads'.

 * the grouping of characters in the match

-  As we've seen, when doing a fuzzy match GPS allows extra characters between the ones you typed.
+  As we have seen, when doing a fuzzy match GPS allows extra characters between the ones you typed.
 But the closer the ones you typed are in the match result, the more likely it is that this is what you were looking for.

 * when was the item last selected

-  If you recently selected an item (like a file name), GPS assumes you're more likely to want it again and raises its score.
+  If you recently selected an item (like a file name), GPS assumes you are more likely to want it again and raises its score.